trohit/ik/systemdesign/README.md

 # How many ns in a sec
 1 sec = 10^3ms = 10^9 ns (a bill. ns)
+- nanosecond is time divided by 10^-9
+- microsecond is time divided by 10^-6
+- millisecond is time divided by 10^-3

 # how many bits to represent ..
 - Num # of bits needed to represent 'n' states =  [log2(n) + 1]